warrenau/CONSTELATION/Documentation/simulation-status.md

     | Serpent | 21:03:45  | 21:06:02  |
     | STAR Top | 22:25:13  | 23:26:54 |
     | STAR Bot | 22:25:12  | 23:26:54 |

+ April 21, 2023:
+ - I changed the requested time to 48 hours in hope it will get through the queue before the cluster goes down.